 Protection of Archive

 No unauthorized user shall be permitted to write to or delete the archive.
-The contents of the archive shall not be released except in accordance with Sections 8.3 & 8.4.
+The contents of the archive shall not be released except as required by any statute, valid court order, or rules and regulations of any governmental authority having jurisdiction of the parties.
 Records of individual transactions may be released upon request of any subscribers involved in the transaction or their legally recognized agents.
 Archive media shall be stored in a safe, secure storage facility separate from the ACA itself.

 If the original media cannot retain the data for the required period, a mechanism to periodically transfer the archived data to new media shall be defined by the archive site.